-To the Shareholders of RADWARE LTD.
+To the Board of Directors and the Shareholders of RADWARE Ltd.

-We have audited the accompanying consolidated balance sheets of Radware Ltd. (an Israeli corporation) as of December 31, 1999 and 1998, and the related consolidated statements of operations, changes in shareholders' equity and cash flows for the years ended December 31, 1999 and 1998 and for the period from commencement of operations (April 1, 1997) to December 31, 1997.
+We have audited the accompanying consolidated balance sheets of Radware Ltd. (an Israeli corporation) as of December 31, 1998 and 1997, and the related consolidated statements of operations, changes in shareholders' equity (deficiency) and cash flows for the year ended December 31, 1998 and for the period of commencement of operations (April 1, 1997) to December 31, 1997.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with generally accepted auditing standards in the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 1999 and 1998, and the consolidated results of operations, changes in shareholders' equity and cash flows for the years ended December 31, 1999 and 1998 and for the period from commencement of operations (April 1, 1997) to December 31, 1997, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Company as of December 31, 1998 and 1997, and the results of operations, changes in shareholders' equity (deficiency) and cash flows for the year ended December 31, 1998 and for the period of commencement of operations (April 1, 1997) to December 31, 1997, in conformity with accounting principles generally accepted in the United States.